groundh0g/moreoncode.com/books/codecamps/ch02-getting-started.md

 Another platform.
 Another suite of development tools.
 We need to visit the MonoGame website to download the installer for Linux.
 I suggest that you follow the instructions listed there, it's more likely to be current.
 If you'd rather have the step-by-step, though, read on.

 > I'm using Ubuntu 16.04 as I write this text.
 It looks like OpenSUSE makes things easier with (multiple) one-click installs, but I haven't tested anything other than Ubuntu.
+>
+> The basic flow is to:
+>
+> 1. Install Mono
+> 2. Install MonoDevelop
+> 3. Install MonoGame Dependencies
+> 4. Install MonoGame

 ### Install the Tools